geins-io/geins-sdk/docs/packages/oms/checkout/index.md

 ### Checkout Process

 Use the `CheckoutService` to interact with the checkout process.
 The checkout process is the process of converting a cart to an order.
 The `CheckoutService` provides methods to get the checkout for the cart and validate the checkout options before creating the order.

+See the [Checkout Process](/packages/oms/checkout-process) for more information about the checkout process.

 #### Get